dojo/framework/docs/en/stores/basic-usage.md

 ## Updating stores

-To work with Dojo Stores there are three core but simple concepts - Operations, Commands, and Processes.
+To work with Dojo Stores there are three core concepts.

 -   **Operations** are instructions to manipulate the state held by the store
 -   **Commands** are simple functions that perform business logic and return operations
--   **Processes** execute a group of commands and usually represent application behavior
+-   **Processes** execute a group of commands and represent application behavior

 ### Operations